docker-hy/docker-hy.github.io/pages/part1/part1.md

 From the `ps aux` listing we can see that our `bash` process got PID (process ID) of 300.

 Now that we're inside the container it behaves as you'd expect from ubuntu, and we can stop the container with `exit` command.
-If we want to keep it running in background, we can use ctrl+p ctrl+q to do so.
-We can later use either`docker kill` or `docker stop` to stop the container.
+If we want to keep it running in background, we can use ctrl+p ctrl+q to do so and later use either`docker kill` or `docker stop` to stop the container.

 Our looper won't stop for a SIGTERM signal sent by a stop command.
 To terminate the process, stop follows the SIGTERM with a SIGKILL after a grace period.
 In this case, it's simply faster to use kill.